bengry/typedash/CONTRIBUTING.md

 ### Committing

-When you are ready to commit simply run the following command to get a well formatted commit message.
+When you are ready to commit, run the following command to get a formatted commit message.
 All staged files will automatically be linted and fixed as well.

 ```console
 yarn commit